DavFount/soapdish3/README.md

 <!-- ROADMAP -->

-## Roadmap
+## Features

-As features/ideas come to mind I will continually update this section with additional items.

-- [x] Secure User authentication
-- [ ] Share your studies publically
+The main feature of this application is the ability to dive deeper into God's word.
+Below is a list of core features that aim to be your go to tools for studying the bible.

+- Ability to create many groups and keep your group activities within that group.
+- Add items to your personal prayer list, so you never forget to pray for anyone again!
+- Anonymous prayer requests<sup>1</sup>
+- Read, Highlight, Save Bible verses directly in the application.
-- [x] Implement an Online Bible in various translations
+- Set your preferred translation of the Bible in your profile.
-- [x] Setup Groups
-    - [x] Users can invite others
+- Quickly switch between translations on the Bible page!
-    - [x] Create studies for others to complete
+- Create SOAP studies and share them with your team/group

 More to come later

-See the [open issues](https://github.com/DavFount/soapdish3/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/DavFount/soapdish3/issues) to suggest features.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>